-As Lead Instructor of Landbird Conservation, Evan contributes to Manomet’s educational output and ornithological research goals.
+As Director of the Manomet Observatory, Evan contributes to Manomet’s educational output and ornithological research goals.

 Evan began his environmental education career in High School as a counselor for Mass Audubon summer camps.
 At Earlham College, he led tours of the campus natural history museum and studied reptiles and birds.
 Evan came to Manomet in 2008 and has worked off-and-on as a scientist and educator with the organization ever since.
 He completed an M.S. thesis on Wood Thrushes at UMass Amherst in 2014.